 Most of the most recent Roombas have an indicator to tell you to empty the trash.
 However, ILife advises emptying the canister after each cleaning.

-- Both Roombas and ILife robot vacuums have one-year warranties
+Both Roombas and ILife Robot Vacuums have 1-Year Warranties

 While the Roombas have a one-year limited warranty, ILife robotic floor cleaners have a twelve-month money-back guarantee.

-Besides, they are both mid-priced, and the ideal choice for people on a budget.
+In this iLife vs Roomba, you’ve seen that they are both mid-priced and ideal for people on a budget.
 They also deliver satisfying results even though they don’t have the best features or cleaning capabilities.

 Both models are quickly set up to start cleaning.